The “Teacher Training” blog is designed to enhance the Bible teaching skills at our church. Each blog is designed to pull in material on 5 subjects:

 The study skills (hermeneutics) of a teacher

 This March 2023 we held a Teacher Training Day at CFC.
 We went over key principles of hermeneutics.
-As stated in lesson #3, over the next several months, I am going to define and illustrate the 17 principles.
+Over the next several months, I am going to define and illustrate the 17 principles.
 Yet, know the 17th principle deals with Figures of Speech where we have 18 different figures.
 This will be a very profitable study.

 We begin with these two principles: